Opponents: Bolton Wanderers

 “If travelling up the M6, follow signs for the M62 and leave at Junction 21a, following signs for Manchester.
 Join the M60 at Junction 12 and proceed to follow signs for the M61 towards Preston.
 Do NOT take the A666 towards Bolton.
 Turn off the M61 at Junction 6 and take the third exit off the roundabout onto the A6027, De Havilland Way.
 At the next roundabout, take a left turn onto Burnden Way and park in the main stadium visitors' car park.”

-Train tickets are expensive for this away day, with an off-peak return from Euston to Horwich Parkway coming in at a handsome £83.90 for adults, £41.95 for children and though billed as around three hours in total, journey durations vary depending on which train you board.
+An off-peak return from Euston to Horwich Parkway comes in at £62 for adults, £31 for children and though billed as around three hours in total, journey durations vary depending on which train you board.
 If you decide to travel by rail, the station is a mere 200m walk from The Macron stadium.

 Where to eat/drink: